Accepting Block

 Past

-The past of a block, let’s say block B, are all blocks reachable from B. Past blocks can be referenced directly, in B’s header.
+The past of a block, say block B, are all blocks reachable from B. Past blocks can be referenced directly, in B’s header.
 These are direct parents.
 Or indirectly, where B does not reference the past block in B’s header, but the past block is reachable from B by following edges between blocks.

 See Also: Future